- What is a vanpool?

 The money savings from vanpooling are often substantial when compared to commuting alone, and you will also lessen the stress of driving to work everyday.
 Vanpooling gives you the chance to snooze during your commute or catch up on reading.
 By vanpooling, you play an important part in helping ease traffic congestion, cutting fuel consumption, and reducing air pollution and global warming.
 Ridesharing is also a great way to network professionally and share business ideas and opportunities.
 Driving with company can make trip a more pleasant and enjoyable experience.

-The RTC provides a substantial subsidy for each qualifying vanpool -- $400 for vanpools traveling up to 3,000 miles per month; $500 for vanpools traveling between 3,001 to 4,000 miles per month; and $600 for vanpools traveling over 4,000 miles per month.
-The subsidy is paid directly to vRide and credited to the vanpool's account where it is applied to operating expenses.
+The RTC provides a substantial subsidy for each qualifying vanpool -- $400 for vanpools traveling up to 3,000 miles per month; $500 for vanpools traveling between 3,001 to 4,000 miles per month; and $600 for vanpools traveling over 4,001 miles per month.
+The subsidy is paid directly to Enterprise and credited to the vanpool's account where it is applied to operating expenses.

-The vehicles in the RTC VANPOOL program are provided by vRide.
+The vehicles in the RTC VANPOOL program are provided by Enterprise.
 They are usually 7 to 14-passenger vehicles that are designed for long distance commuting.
-For more specific information on the vehicles, contact vRide at 1-800-VAN-RIDE (826-7433) or www.vRide.com.
+For more specific information on the vehicles, contact Enterprise at : RideshareGroup54V2@enterpriserideshare.com or

-The main driver and alternate drivers must be approved by the RTC's vanpool provider, vRide.
+The main driver and alternate drivers must be approved by the RTC's vanpool provider, Enterprise.
 All drivers must be at least 25 years old, in reasonable health, with good driving records.
 No special licenses are required.
-For more information, contact vRide at 1-800-VAN-RIDE (826-7433) or www.vRide.com.
+For more information, contact vRide at : RideshareGroup54V2@enterpriserideshare.com or

 Each vanpool group needs a primary driver; at least one back-up driver (preferably two); someone who will lease the vehicle and collect the passenger payments; and someone who will be the vanpool coordinator (maintain ridership records in order to be eligible for a subsidy from the RTC).
 Often, one person has more than one role.
 For example, it is common for the primary driver to also lease the van and act as vanpool coordinator.
 Primary drivers, particularly when they perform other duties, sometimes commute free (with the lease payment divided between the other vanpool participants) or pay a smaller portion of the expenses.
 That decision is up to each vanpool group.